 Most Catholics, especially Mexicans, are familiar with the story of the apparitions of Our Lady of Guadalupe to St. Juan Diego in the mid 16th century.
-Most, however, have no idea that the enigma of this 500-year old artifact is actually growing as time goes by.
+Most, however, have no idea that the enigma of this 500-year old artifact (the Tilma) is actually growing as time goes by.

 Who was the original ‘Lady of Guadalupe’?

 ‘Guadalupe’ is a Spanish word, unknown in Mexico at the time of the apparitions, which occurred a scant ten years after Cortés conquered the Aztecs.
 Yet it was the term that the ‘beautiful lady’ of Tepeyac Hill used to describe herself.
 What was the connection?

 The origins of the devotion to Our Lady of Guadalupe actually began centuries before, in Rome.
 When Pope Gregory the Great was elected in 590 AD, a deadly pestilence had been devastating the Eternal City.
 In imploring divine assistance for the plague-stricken populace, Gregory had a miraculous image of the Virgin Mary carried in a procession throughout Rome.